wasan81/Corner-Grocer-project/README.md

 How did you make this program maintainable, readable, and adaptable?

-using simple code and adding comments to identify each function and code. free syntax error all these make my program readable and understantable .
+using simple code and adding  in-line comments to identify each function and code. free syntax error all these make my program readable and understantable .